 Visit our website for more information on fees, scholarships, postgraduate loans and other funding options to study at Swansea University - winner of the 'Postgraduate' category at the WhatUni?
 Student Choice Awards 2017.
 This programme examines the contemporary challenges facing global society and nations, and their impact on human rights from the international to the local.
 Apply today to gain an in-depth understanding of the challenges for human rights and possible responses through legislation, policy and practice.
 Learn a diverse range of modules, with a practical focus, taught by human rights experts.

-If you’re passionate about Human Rights, we want to hear from you!
-We welcome applications by prospective students from around the world.
-Ideally you’ll hold a 2:1 degree or equivalent, in a relevant area such as law, criminology, politics, sociology or international development (other disciplines may also be relevant), although we will consider candidates with a 2:2 based on their overall and individual module performance.
+Ideally you'll hold a 2:1 degree or equivalent, in a relevant area such as law, criminology, politics, sociology or international development (other disciplines may also be relevant), although we will consider candidates with a 2:2 based on their overall and individual module performance.
 Candidates with relevant experience are also strongly encouraged to apply.
+IELTS requirement of at least 6.5 and 6.0 in each component or Swansea University recognised equivalent.

 Modules typically include: Human Rights; Climate Change and Sustainability; Asylum and Immigration; Trade, Investment and Human Rights; Media; Family Law; Identities; Children; Poverty; Migration and Human Trafficking; Criminal Justice; Terrorism on-line; Medicine and Human Rights.